JonasProgrammer/docker-machine-driver-hetzner/README.md

 - `--hetzner-ssh-user`: Change the default SSH-User
 - `--hetzner-ssh-port`: Change the default SSH-Port
 - `--hetzner-primary-ipv4/6`: Sets an existing primary IP (v4 or v6 respectively) for the server, as documented in [Networking](#networking)
+- `--wait-on-error`: Amount of seconds to wait on server creation failure (0/no wait by default)

 #### Existing SSH keys